gamextra4u/FEXDroid/README.md

 ## Overview

-FEXDroid is using proot and x86_64 RootFS to Emulate X86_64 on Arm64 Device.
+FEXDroid is using proot and Fex-Emu to Emulate X86_64 RootFS on Android Arm64 Device.

 ## Features
 - Turnip-zink ( mesa 23.2.1 by default)